This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 As you walk through the maze-like pebbled streets of Peratallada, you may feel like you’re in Italy or even France.
 Highlights include a castle that’s over 1000 years old, several towers and defensive walls. the Place de les Voltes is the main square and is surrounded by arcaded buildings.
 The center of town is Plaça de les Voltes, an open square vaulted that is the most typical picture in Peratallada.
 You will find a wide variety of restaurants and artisan shops in the square.

 If you visit the town on the first weekend in October, you can take part in the Peratallada Mediaeval Fair when the town’s streets and squares fill with craft stalls, troubadours and medieval knights’ tournaments, among many other activities.

 Potes, one of the most charming villages in Spain and a true hidden gem for most, dates all the way back to the 8th century.
 Part of the Cantabria region and the capital of the Comarca of Liébana, Potes sits at the confluence of four valleys at a point where two rivers meet.
-This dramatic and excellent strategic position, meant the village has had a lot of power over the years.
+This dramatic and excellent strategic position meant the village had a lot of power over the years.

 During the Spanish Civil War, in the late 1930s, the old town was destroyed by a fire caused by the Republican side.
 It was later rebuilt and today, thanks to its cobbled streets, bridges and medieval tower, Torre del Infantados, Potes is the perfect place to wander around for a few hours.

 This tour will take you on an unforgettable day trip to Picos de Europa and Potes.
-It also includes a visit the Monastery of Santo Toribio, which is supposed to house the Lignum Crucis, the largest preserved piece of wood from the cross of Jesus.
+It also includes a visit to the Monastery of Santo Toribio, which is supposed to house the Lignum Crucis, the largest preserved piece of wood from the cross of Jesus.